ipj-neu/mixa-ai/README.md

 # Welcome to mixa-ai

-## Introduction / Overview
+## Introduction

-Hi!
-I am Isaac Johnson and this is my capstone project mixa-ai!
-Mixa-ai is a cloud based and AI power video editing website.
-Integrating the latest from vision, language, and embedding AI to create a streamlined video editing experience.
-This document will go over the more technical details of the project, so buckle up!
-For a less technical information please visit the informational website here http://www.mixa-ai.com.
+Hello!
+My name is Isaac Johnson, and welcome to my capstone project, mixa-ai.
+Mixa-ai is a cloud-based, AI-powered video editing platform that leverages cutting-edge technologies in vision, language processing, and AI embeddings to offer a seamless video editing experience.
+This document is dedicated to providing a detailed technical overview of the project.
+So, get ready for a deep dive!
+For those interested in less technical details, the informational website contains a general overview of what mixa-ai does and the does and outline project goals.
+Please visit https://www.mixa-ai.com for more details.

+Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/isaac-johnson-0b09ab231/) or [Github](https://github.com/ipj-neu) with any questions!

+This README is a work in progress and I am working to make sure it is as detailed as possible.
+If you have any questions or would like to know more about a specific part of the project please reach out to me!

+# Tech Stack

 ## Frameworks and Cloud Providers